healeycodes/healeycodes.com/posts/lisp-to-javascript-compiler.md

 In Lisp terminology, a "form" is a fundamental concept referring to any syntactic construct that can be evaluated to produce a result.

-My Lisp has these forms.
+My Lisp has these forms:

 ```lisp
 ; atoms